The King of England and his Three Sons: Synopsis

 The old man brought him to a well and insisted that the prince cut the old man's head off and throw it into the well.
 This turned him into a young, handsome man, and the house into a palace.
 At the second brother's, he received a new bed, with no snakes or toads, and cut off his head as well, and then the same with the first.

 He met up with his brothers again.
 They stole his apples and put others in their place, and went on before him.
 When he reached home, his apples were not as good as his brother's, and his father thought they were poisoned and told his headsman to cut his head off.
 The headsman instead took him into the woods and left him there.
 A bear came up to him, and he climbed a tree, but the bear persuaded him to come down.
 The bear brought him to some tents, where they made him welcome, and changed in a handsome young man, Jubal.
 He stayed with them and was happy, although he had lost the golden watch somewhere.
 One day, he saw it in the tree where he had climbed to hide from the bear, and climbed it to get it again.

 Meanwhile, the princess, realizing one of the king's sons had been there, set out with an army.
 When she reached the king, she demanded to see his sons.
 When the oldest came, he said he had been to her castle, but when she threw down the handkerchief and he walked over it, he broke his leg; then the second brother said the same, but also broke his leg.
 She demanded of the king whether he had more sons; the king sent to the headsman, who confessed he had not killed the prince, and the king said he must find him, to save the king's life.
 They found Jubal, who pointed to the tree where the prince was, and they told the prince he must come because a lady was looking for him, and they brought Jubal with them.
 He did not break his leg over the handkerchief, and the princess knew he was the prince, so they married, and went back to her castle.

 Analysis

 Tale type

 The tale is classified in the international Aarne-Thompson-Uther Index as type ATU 551, "The Sons on a Quest for a Wonderful Remedy for their father" or "Water of Life".
 This tale type concerns a king that is dying or going blind, and sends his three sons to find the only thing that can cure him.
+English folklorist Katherine Mary Briggs, in her Dictionary of British Folk-Tales, classified it as type ATU 551.
+In the same vein, American folklorist D. L. Ashliman, in his 1987 guide to folktales, classified the story as type 551, "The Quest for the Water of Life".